 I get a lot of messages from my readers asking advice on how I manage to make living from the art I create.
-It took me a few years to figure out how to turn my passion of doll making into the actual business.
-And I’m more than willing to share!
-You’ll find a few articles on my blog where I talk about the business side of being an artist.
-Maybe it’ll be a starting point to turn your life around.
+It took me a few years to figure out how to turn my passion for doll making into the actual business.
+And I'm more than willing to share!
+You'll find a few articles on my blog where I talk about the business side of being an artist.
+Maybe it'll be a starting point to turn your life around.

 When Etsy is not enough